Man shot, killed in alley behind Miami Beach karaoke bar

 - 2 pedestrians struck in hit-and-run crash in Miami Beach

+"When it happens so close to where we live, and it's extremely close to where we were -- that's shocking," Daniel Wessner, who was nearby when the shooting happened, said.

-Berthier said the shooter was wearing a hoodie and took off in a white sedan with a temporary tag.
+Berthier said the gunman was wearing a hoodie and took off in a white sedan with a temporary tag.
 The tag number may be CC34319.

+"The description of the shooter is a thin black male with medium-length dreadlocks, wearing a dark hoodie," she said.

-Detectives blocked off the area for hours as they investigated the scene in the alley outside the Kill Your Idol karaoke bar.
+Detectives blocked off the area for hours as they investigated the scene in the alley.

+"We were at Senor Frogs during that time, and when we exited, it was all closed off and there was police cars all over," Wessner said.

 The Miami Beach Police Department is offering a $5,000 reward for information leading to the arrest and conviction of the person responsible for the shooting.